This page relates to my work on investing in private startup companies. I don’t publicly discuss my work relating to other asset classes.

 Most importantly than anything, is just tell me what the ask is.
 How much money do you want?
 What round is it?
 Include that in the deck as well, make it all nice and obvious.

-- There are some other issues I tend to think about, such as whether you’re trying to solve a political problem that might attract negative press to my fund, or if you’re doing something highly unusual like publishing CAD files to produce 3D printed weapons and claiming it’s first amendment protected speech.
+There are some other issues I think about, such as whether you’re trying to solve a political problem that might attract negative press to my fund, or if you’re doing something really interesting.
+For example Defense Distributed publishes CAD files to produce 3D printed weapons.
+This is considered first amendment protected speech and I’d still love to hear about it.
 (See Defense Distributed v.
 U.S. Dep’t of State, 838 F.3d 451 (5th Cir.
 2016)) However, my questions above are mostly what I care about.